michalchudziak/react-native-geolocation/README.md

 Supported options:

 * `timeout` (ms) - Is a positive value representing the maximum length of time (in milliseconds) the device is allowed to take in order to return a position.
-Defaults to INFINITY.
+Defaults to 10 minutes.
 * `maximumAge` (ms) - Is a positive value indicating the maximum age in milliseconds of a possible cached position that is acceptable to return.
 If set to 0, it means that the device cannot use a cached position and must attempt to retrieve the real current position.
 If set to Infinity the device will always return a cached position regardless of its age.
 Defaults to INFINITY.
 * `enableHighAccuracy` (bool) - Is a boolean representing if to use GPS or not.
 If set to true, a GPS position will be requested.
 If set to false, a WIFI location will be requested.